fbradyirl/webex_bot/README.md

             help_message="Type in something here and it will be echo'd back to you.
 How useful is that!", card=ECHO_CARD_CONTENT)

+    def pre_card_load_reply(self, message, attachment_actions, activity):
+        """
+        (optional function).
+        Reply before sending the initial card.

+        Useful if it takes a long time for the card to load.

+        :return: a string or Response object (or a list of either).
+Use Response if you want to return another card.
+        """

+        response = Response()
+        response.text = "This bot requires a client which can render cards." response.attachments = {
+            "contentType": "application/vnd.microsoft.card.adaptive",
+            "content": BUSY_CARD_CONTENT
+        }

+        # As with all replies, you can send a Response() (card), a string or a list of either or mix.
+        return [response, "Sit tight!
+I going to show the echo card soon."]

     def pre_execute(self, message, attachment_actions, activity):
         """
         (optionol function).